 We have an Epilog Mini Laser engraver, which we use for laser engraving jobs.

-It has a bed size of 600mm x 450mm, so can engrave on anything up to and including this size.
+It has a bed size of 600mm x 450mm, and a maximum bed depth (distance between bottom of machine, and the mirror for the laser) of 230mm, so can engrave on anything up to and including this size.

 What can we cut

 The laser can cut through up to 6mm of acrylic (plastic) or wood.
 We have various plastics available in different thicknesses that can be cut.
 Some plastics are specifically intended for signage with two colours for engraving, and would typically be cut around the final engraved sign.